anirudhreddy18/Docker-Kubernetes/RunningNotes.md

 * Docker compose
 * Docker Hub

-*** Docker client does some processing on commands enetered and docker server does the heavy lifting
+- **Docker client does some processing on commands enetered and docker server does the heavy lifting**
-*** Docker server looks for image cache first if it dosent find then downloads from priavte repo/docker hub. when running docker on mac/windows it actually installs a Linux VM and then runs processes in the VM.
+- **Docker server looks for image cache first if it dosent find then downloads from priavte repo/docker hub.**
+- when running docker on mac/windows it actually installs a Linux VM and then runs processes in the VM.

+### Commands
-docker logs container-id (Get logs of a container) docker stop container-id || docker kill container-id docker rm container-id docker ps || docker ps --all
+- docker logs container-id (Get logs of a container)
+- docker stop container-id || docker kill container-id
+- docker rm container-id
+- docker ps || docker ps --all

-Redis
+### Redis
-docker run redis (Runs the redis server on port 6379 in a container) To connect to a container then use docker exec -it container-id redis-cli
+- docker run redis (Runs the redis server on port 6379 in a container)
+- To connect to a container then use docker exec -it container-id redis-cli

-Terminal in Container
+### Terminal in Container
-docker exec -it container-id sh|bash (Run command prompt in a container) also can use docker run -it image sh containers always run in isolation docker container prune (deletes all containers)
+- docker exec -it container-id sh|bash (Run command prompt in a container)
+- also can use docker run -it image sh
+- containers always run in isolation
+- docker container prune (deletes all containers)

-DockerFile
+### DockerFile
-base image  FROM
+- base image  FROM
-Run some commands  RUN
+- Run some commands  RUN
-commnad to run on container startup  CMD docker build -t avemula/nginx:latest .
+- commnad to run on container startup  CMD
+- docker build -t avemula/nginx:latest .

-SAMPLE NODE JS APP
+### SAMPLE NODE JS APP
-docker run -it avemula/sample-node sh docker exec -it container-id sh ls will show all the files exit to get out of container or ctrl+c or ctrl+d copy package.json and run npm install and then copy all remaining  this will allow cache for the dependecies and then if u change index.js file build would be fast
+- docker run -it avemula/sample-node sh
+- docker exec -it container-id sh
+- ls will show all the files
+- exit to get out of container or ctrl+c or ctrl+d
+- copy package.json and run npm install and then copy all remaining  this will allow cache for the dependecies and then if u change index.js file build would be fast

-DOCKER COMPOSE
+### DOCKER COMPOSE
-docker-compose up -d
+- docker-compose up -d
-docker-compose down
+- docker-compose down
-restart: always --> always restarts the containers when container start fails docker-compose ps (similar to docker ps)
+- restart: always --> always restarts the containers when container start fails
+- docker-compose ps (similar to docker ps)

--f to specify different docker file (-f Dockerfile.dev) React APP
+-f to specify different docker file (-f Dockerfile.dev)

+### React APP
-Start react app in local docker container docker run -p 3000:3000 -v $(pwd):/app image-id -v /app/node_modules (if we want to use container node modules) docker exec -it container-id npm run test(can specify different commands to running container)
+- Start react app in local docker container
+- docker run -p 3000:3000 -v $(pwd):/app image-id -v /app/node_modules (if we want to use container node modules)
+- docker exec -it container-id npm run test(can specify different commands to running container)

 ## Kubernetes
 - what is kubernetes?  system for running many different containers over multiple VM's.